Meet Maggie

 Storyteller

-My current manuscript explores the experiences of the contemporary young woman—the woman grappling with the potency of matriarchal influence in the quest for feminine becoming—as well as the warring desires of ferocity and softness.
-There is a struggle this woman faces: reconciling her interminable depths for love with her teeth and claws and treacherous, wild heart.
+My current manuscript explores the experiences of the contemporary young woman, one negotiating the warring desires of ferocity and softness.
+There is a struggle this woman faces—reconciling her interminable depths for love with her teeth and claws and treacherous, wild heart.

 Editor & Literary Agent

 My portfolio is varied, and the challenges of each opportunity engage my interest in learning new skills.
-In addition to developmental editing, I lend my eye for narrative excellence to a boutique literary agency as an associate agent.
-I am actively building my client list in the historical fiction, literary fiction, and Magical Realism genres.
-Find my #MSWL here!
+In addition to developmental editing, I lend my eye for narrative excellence to a boutique agency as an associate literary agent.
+I am actively building my client list in the literary, upmarket, historical, and urban fantasy/magical realism genres.
+Find my manuscript wishlist here!

 Scholar